-9 reasons you need a camping lantern on your outdoor adventures
+9 reasons you need a camping lantern for your backcountry escapades

-One of the main reasons you need a camping lantern: warm, cosy lighting (Image credit: Rick Saez (Getty))
+One of the main reasons you need a camping lantern: warm, cosy lighting (Image credit: Getty Images)

-There are plenty of reasons why you need one of the best camping lanterns on your outdoor adventures.
-They may feel like a luxury, especially when headlamps and flashlights are already an essential part of every adventurer's kit (see our guide to the best headlamps for some good options).
-But thanks to their 360-degree illumination and ability to create a consistent, stationary light source, they should feature on every camping checklist.
+So, number one: ambience.
+But I've also got plenty of other reasons you need a camping lantern for your backcountry adventures.
+Granted, they may feel like a luxury, especially when headlamps and flashlights are already an essential part of every adventurer's kit.
+But, thanks to their 360-degree illumination and ability to create a consistent, stationary light source, they should feature on every camping checklist.

 Here are 9 reasons you need a camping lantern next time you head out into the wilderness.